Have you ever watched helplessly as your dog swallowed something disgusting or dangerous?

 - Over time, eventually ask your dog to “leave it” for more challenging items like jerky treats, ham slices or a raw knuckle bone.

 For my retrieving nut, a stack of tennis balls is a good challenge.

 Challenging your dog with leave it

-Since my dog will “leave it” for anything in our living room but apparently not in all real world situations, I came up with these ideas for continuing to work on this command:
+Since Ace would “leave it” for anything in our living room but apparently not in all real world situations, I came up with these ideas for continuing to work on this command: